yugecin/anna/readme.txt

 ----
 Modules (mods) should be placed as jar files in the same working directory, following the name mod_xxx.jar.
-A mod should have a class annamod.Mod that implements net.basdon.anna.api.IMod.
+A mod should have a class annamod.Mod that implements either net.basdon.anna.api.IMod or net.basdon.anna.api.IModLoader.
 For an example, check mod_test or any of the other default mods.

 commands
 --------